jasonpaulso/sigfig-coding-challenge-image-gallery/README.md

 This is a small app demostrating a JavaScript only solution to the challenge of creating an image gallery with drag & drop reordering functionality.
 The resources used to implement this functionality are indicated within the comments of the gallery/index file.

-The small styles and scripts are kept within the erb file for ease of review.
+The css/styles and js/scripts are kept within the erb file for ease of review - ideally they would be moved to external sheets.

 This app is built with Rails, HTML5, and JavaScript.